This Is What Whales Are Betting On Agnico Eagle Mines

 What's The Price Target?

-Based on the trading activity, it appears that the significant investors are aiming for a price territory stretching from $65.0 to $95.0 for Agnico Eagle Mines over the recent three months.
+Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $55.0 to $95.0 for Agnico Eagle Mines over the last 3 months.

 Volume & Open Interest Development